 The no-scalpel method reduces the risk of infection and other complications, and it typically takes less time to heal.

 Our board-certified urology team are all clinical assistant professors of urologic surgery at the University of Iowa.
 They have more than 60 years of combined experience, including a fellowship in laparoscopy, minimally invasive surgery and robotic surgery.
 They have contributed to numerous publications, presentations and research and have served as faculty or speakers at conferences across the country.
 Together, they deliver the highest-quality urologic care for our patients.

 To learn more about our urology services, please call 641.494.5280 today or use our online form to schedule an appointment.
-Our urology patients come to us from Albert Lea, Algona, Charles City, Iowa Falls, Mason City, New Hampton and close-by areas.
+Our urology patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton, Northwood, Osage, Waverly and close-by areas.

 Outreach Clinics Served

 - Floyd County Memorial Hospital, Charles City, IA

 - MercyOne New Hampton Medical Center - New Hampton, New Hampton, IA

 - Waverly Health Center, Waverly, IA